agsb/jelly/documents/circuitlayout.md

 In page two, when found a begin increase a counter, when found a again decrease a counter, then moves code tape backward and if counter is zero change to page 0.

-Since no data is read while in page one or two, the circuit of U7, U3, U8 is used as counter
+Since no data byte is read while in page one or two, the circuit of U7, U3, U8 is used as counter

 ### Make It